-Phone: 09 522 2679 or 0800 233 269
+Phone: 0800 233 269 / 09 5222 679

 We recommend that you learn as much about eating disorders as you can.
 The more you know, the better equipped you'll be to help your loved one to recover from the illness.

-There are a lot of myths and misunderstanding around eating disorders that make recovery much more difficult.
+The misunderstandings around eating disorders makes recovery much more difficult.
 We provide information for health professionals, parents, schools, and community groups working with eating disorder patients.
-This includes delivering presentations to medical students, hospital staff, and various parent, school and community groups around the country.
+This includes presenting to medical students, hospital staff, and to various parent, school and community groups around the country.